IITKGP

 Theme:

-Stimuli-responsive structure-function correlations and multifunctionality in electronically and magnetically switchable and Lanthanide-based luminescent Materials
+Stimuli-responsive structure-property interplay and multifunctionality in electronically and magnetically switchable and Lanthanide-based luminescent Materials

 Summary: